aprosail/.github/CONTRIBUTING.md

 2. Add your committing email address wrapped in `<>` as suffix.
 3. (Optional) you can also add your name in other languages wrapped in `()` between them.
+4. You may use your nick name (not real name), but please make the email real.

 For example (those names and emails are just for example):